cbrun/cbrun.github.io/_posts/2016-05-09-ecore-design-checklist-part2.md

 title: Metamodel (Ecore) Design Checklist - part 2
 categories: [modeling]
 tags: [ecore, emf, eclipse]
+permalink: /modeling/ecore-design-checklist-part2/
 translation_fr: /eclipse/checklist-conception-ecore-partie2/
 ---

 This article is the second part of a series focusing on metamodel design (more especially Ecore models).
-Following the [first part focused on some ground rules](../ecore-design-checklist-part1) this second part is focused on slightly more technical aspects: scalability and Java.
+Following the [first part focused on some ground rules]({{ site.url }}/modeling/ecore-design-checklist-part1) this second part is focused on slightly more technical aspects: scalability and Java.
 The general disclaimer still applies:

 > Most of the checks stated here are very easy to comply with when considered from the start but might not be that cheap later on.
 > Furthermore this list is not exhaustive and not necessary the unique and unviversal truth.
 Your mileage may vary but then [tell me about it!](https://twitter.com/bruncedric)